pulumi/pulumi/docs/design/stacks.md

 model is that of creating a "new" object, and wiring up all of its dependencies all over again.
 As a result, the deployment process is more delicate, and may trigger a cascading recreation of many resources.

-How a readonly property is expressed is MetaMu language-specific, however for languages like MuJS that support a `readonly` property modifier, that is how it's done.
+How a readonly property is expressed is CocoLang language-specific, however for languages like CocoJS that support a `readonly` property modifier, that is how it's done.

 A "perturbing" property is one that can be changed after provisioning, but doing so requires perturbing the existing